 A different emphasis and focus for each of the STAR model elements is needed at different stages of the team’s development.

-However, at this point individuals will have only just started to develop their roles and may be unclear or uncertain of how everything comes together.
+However, at this point team members will have only just started to develop their roles and may be unclear or uncertain of how everything comes together.

 Working with your team to build teamwork is central to developing an effective team.
-To help develop a team ethos you may want to use theteamwork definition activity with you team, to build a shared understanding of what you as a team understand as teamwork.
-It may also be valuable to use the benefits of teamwork activity.
-This helps you take the next step, working out how the teamwork you have defined will help deliver the results expected of the team.
+To begin developing a team ethos you may want to use a teamwork definition activity with you team.
+This will help to build a shared understanding of the team’s definition of teamwork: what it understands teamwork to mean.
+It may also be valuable to use our benefits of teamwork activity.
+This helps you take the next step, working out how the teamwork you’ve defined can deliver the results expected of the team.

-It is important to be aware of the possible negative effect that can be created by a drop in performance when confrontation occurs.
+It’s important to be aware of possible negative effects, especially a drop in performance, which can arise from confrontation.
 Defensive behavior can detract from the team purpose.
-Differences may well surface between individuals during the development phase which were hidden during the start-up phase when people were getting to know each other.
+Differences may well surface between individuals during the team development phase which were hidden during the start-up phase, when people were getting to know each other.

 Keeping the focus on teamwork and the purpose of the team are important at this stage.
-It is useful to have discussed the idea of team development stages, and the likely way people might feel or see things at different stages.
-It allows you to talk about how differences might be dealt with, and how to overcome these with agreements be reached within the team.
+It’s useful to have discussed the idea of team development stages with the team, and the likely way people might feel or act at different stages.
+This allows you to talk about how arising differences might be dealt with, and how to overcome these with agreements be reached within the team.
 Team openness, inclusion and collaboration are essential elements of effective team building.

 One of the team building concepts which might be valuable to use is to encourage a positive view of differences.
 One way to do this is to balance advocacy with inquiry, or perhaps more succinctly, argue as if you are right and listen as if you are wrong.

-The stage of developing from a group of individuals towards a team is certainly one of the more demanding team building concepts.
+The stage of development, from a group of individuals towards a functioning team, is certainly one of the more demanding team building concepts.
 Its main focus is to bring people together as a team and to develop teamwork.
-In doing so the required results of the team and what it is they are there to do need to be reinforced.
-At the same time you need to encourage team members to identify as a team, and begin to see how their strengths and those of their colleagues can come together.
+In doing so the required results of the team, and what it is they’ve been formed to do, need to be reinforced.
+At the same time you need to encourage team members to identify as a team, and begin to see each of their individual strengths can come together.